 Residents meeting income limit and asset level tests may be eligible for a full or partial exemption of property taxes.
 The City has adopted guidelines which establish filing requirements, details of the review process for the exemption and income and asset levels which apply.
 The specific annual income limits vary by size of household and are published each year by the State of Michigan.
 Learn more.

-Starting in mid-May, City personnel will be visiting specific residential areas as part of this program.
-The employees will be wearing a visible City of East Lansing-issued I.D. badge for identification purposes.
+Starting in late April, City personnel will begin visiting specific residential areas as part of this program.
+The employees will be wearing visible City of East Lansing-issued identification badges.
 Letters will also be sent to all property owners ahead of time.
 View a map of the locations that will be visited.